sunriseapps/imagesorcery-mcp/README.md

 - Follow PEP 8 style guidelines
 - Use type hints where appropriate
 - Use pydantic for data validation and serialization
+- Register tools using `register_tool` functions within their respective modules.

 ### Reporting Issues